Vyrcrezen/melody-bits-client/README.md

 After building the project, the **dist** folder will contain all the project files ready to use.

-The client side only has static parts, so a dedicated backend solution for serving the files is not necessary.
+Ideally, the client side files are served by a content server.

 In a test environment, the Visual Code module - Live Server - should be well suited to serve the static files.

-In a production environment, the built project files should be served as static files.
+In a production environment, the built project files should be served as static files by a content server.

 ---